" Free software is software that respects your freedom and the social solidarity of your community. So its free as in freedom. - RMS "

 Get your favourite software, rice the desktop, install GPU drivers if you need them (nvidia works better with proprietary drivers), the process is different for every package manager, its as easy as opening an application(ie: Drivers, Driver Manager) on most distros (Ubuntu, Mint, Manjaro, Fedora...), click, click and install.

 Nvidia drivers - How to install nvidia drivers on all distros, How to install nvidia drivers on Ubuntu 18.04 .
-Nvidia only offers proprietary drivers and you should consider using AMD GPU for a better GNU/Linux experience, since they offer free drivers.
+Nvidia only offers proprietary drivers and you should consider using AMD GPU for a better GNU/Linux experience, since AMD drivers are in the kernel.
 My nvidia graphics card works like a charm on newest drivers so it probably doesn't make a big difference.
-After you try all new functions, software and get comfy with your desktop enviroment, enjoy your FREE OS, then install neofetch and fap.
+After you try all new functions, software and get comfy with your desktop environment, enjoy your FREE OS, then install neofetch and fap.
 This is your life now.
 Embrace it.